Membership

 Workload: Light to moderate and variable during the year.

 Term of service: One-, two-, and three-year terms based on volunteer’s preference.
-Terms begin November 1, 2023, and end October 31.
+Terms begin November 1 and end October 31.

-Positions available in 2024: TBD
+Positions available in 2024: One

 Prerequisite: None

-When to apply: March 2024
+When to apply: Applications are closed.

-Responsibilities: The Public Outreach Committee contributes to the ACVS brand by writing and reviewing articles for the Animal Health Topics (AHT) section of the website.
+Responsibilities: The Communication Committee contributes to the ACVS brand by writing and reviewing articles for the Animal Health Topics (AHT) section of the website.
 ACVS Diplomates and residents are encouraged to contribute articles.
 AHT articles are directed toward the animal-owning public.
 Topics include current, basic, and essential content, and articles are written for animal owners with minimal veterinary medical knowledge.
 The liberal use of visuals (illustrations and digital images) is highly encouraged.

 Note: Volunteers who write AHT may also volunteer to serve on a committee or advisory group.

-When to apply: March 2024
+When to apply: Applications are closed.

 Prerequisite: None